Compare fuel cards

 The result is that fuel cards cut down on administration, as well as reducing the risk of unauthorised spending on fuel for personal vehicles, as well as non-fuel items.

-Businesses of all sizes are able to get approved for a fuel card, so long as they meet the criteria required for acceptance.
-You need to be a registered company or sole proprietor.
+Businesses of all sizes are able to get approved for a fuel card, so long as they meet the criteria required for acceptance that the card provider sets.

 If you do not have a good enough credit rating, there are some fuel card providers which may still be able to give your company fuel cards with a pre-payment agreement.
 The way this works is that your company pays for week’s fuel ahead of time, and your drivers then draw from this pool of money each time they buy fuel.